 The CLASS Advisory Board Award for Excellence in Graduate Teaching has been established to recognize annually a tenure-system CLASS faculty member of any rank for a record of graduate teaching excellence at the University of North Texasover at least a five-year period.
-The recipient of this $1,000 award will be recognized at the CLASS Advisory Board Awards Ceremony on September 19, 2019.
+The recipient of this $1,000 award will be recognized at the CLASS Advisory Board Awards Ceremony in September 2020

 Eligibility: All tenure-system CLASS faculty members are eligible, but previous recipients are not eligible for nomination during the five years following receipt of the award.
 Faculty must be nominated by their department chair, and each department may submit only one nomination per year.